Betty White's Agent Sets the Record Straight About Her Cause of Death - E! Online

 "People are saying her death was related to getting a booster shot three days earlier but that is not true.
 She died of natural causes," Witjas told NBC News on Monday, Jan.
 3. "Her death should not be politicized—that is not the life she lived."

-In an email to the Associated Press, Witjas also debunked a fabricated quote from the actress, explaining that White did not receive the booster on the purported date.
+In an email to the Associated Press, Witjas also debunked a fabricated quote from the actress and explained that White did not receive the booster on the purported date.
 "Betty never said this," he stated.

 An official cause of death for White has not been released, though she previously told People in one of her final interviews that she felt "so lucky to be in such good health and feel so good at this age."